 On completing the course, you will be able to pursue a career in the Islamic finance sector while others should be able to use the Post Gradate Diploma as part of their continuing personal and professional development, within banking and insurance, or in related areas.
 Alternatively, if you wish to pursue higher you may apply for admission in a University that will accept the IIBI Post Graduate Diploma as an entry requirement for their Master’s level study in Islamic finance and for any exemptions; further information is provided below under Recognition and Accreditation

 Markfield Institute of Higher Education, UK

-Those who have successfully passed the IIBI Post Graduate Diploma in Islamic Banking and Insurance can gain exemptions of 60 credits from the Markfield Institute’s MSc Islamic Economics, Finance, and Management Degree awarded by Newman University, Birmingham, United Kingdom.
+Those who have successfully passed the IIBI Post Graduate Diploma in Islamic Banking and Insurance can gain exemptions of 40 credits from the Markfield Institute’s MSc Islamic Economics, Finance, and Management Degree awarded by Newman University, Birmingham, United Kingdom.
 The exemptions will be of the following two modules: